sfc-gh-pcanepa/FMG/lab1-getting-started/README.md

 -- Switch to analyst role
 USE ROLE FMG_ANALYST;
 USE WAREHOUSE FMG_DEV_XS;
+USE SECONDARY ROLES NONE;  -- Only use FMG_ANALYST privileges

 -- This should work (read access)
 SELECT COUNT(*) AS customer_count